htrungkientech/htrungkientech/README.md

 My main tech is
 Languages: TypeScript, Javascript, C#
 Frameworks: ReactJS, VueJS, .NET Core
 Tools: Git, GitHub, VS Code, VS Studio, Postman

+## About Me
+- 💻 Full-stack developer with a love for clean code and creative solutions
+- 🚀 Always exploring new frameworks, libraries, and best practices
+- 🎨 Anime lover and tech enthusiast 😎

 <!--
 **htrungkientech/htrungkientech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.